TheOGChips/tsudoku/README.md

 # tsudoku

-## Status Update: 16 June 2024
+## Status Update: 12 October 2024

-`tsudoku` is currently in the transition process of converted from C++ to Rust.
-For a fully playable version, the latest C++ version can be built from the `main` branch of the `tsudoku` Github repository mentioned later in this README.
-Once the Rust port has been completed, the C++ version will no longer be maintained..
-This README will be updated once the Rust version is fully playable.
+Good news!
+The Rust port of `tsudoku` is now fully playable and ready for v2.0.0!
+This means that the original C++ version will no longer be maintained, and as the porting process revealed it was a bit of a buggy mess anyway.
+The new Rust port will still have a few updates lined up, and this README will be updated accordingly.

 ## Description